 A humidifier will help naturally relieve your child by:

 You probably noticed how dry air affects your infant with more frequent throat inflammation, dry sinuses, and a stuffy nose.
-Since children are much more fragile and can easily get a congested nose, they can quickly catch infections or viruses circulating during wintertime.
-A humidifier will add moisture and create ideal breathing problems, allowing your child to sleep in comfort and release mucus build-up.
+Since children are much more fragile and can easily get a congested nose, so they can quickly catch infections or viruses during wintertime, a humidifier will add moisture and create ideal breathing problems, allowing your child to sleep in comfort and release mucus build-up.

 The right type of humidifier can do wonders to your kid’s health

-There are hot mist humidifiers and cold mist humidifiers (including ultrasonic).
+There are hot mist humidifiers and cold mist humidifiers (including ultrasonic ones).
 To choose between these two types for your child’s room, make sure to read the following information.

 Hot steam humidifiers: potentially dangerous

 Some pediatricians encouraged hot mist humidifiers in the past, as the warm air they spread is free of germs.
 Warm air also helps your kid breathe better by building up mucus and opening his airways.